backdrop-contrib/pagerer/README.txt

 - pager_separator: Text to fill between contiguous pages.
 If 'none', no separators are rendered.
 - range_separator: Text to place between first and last item in a range.
+- fl_breakers: (internal) Determine if breakers (...) need to be rendered between the first/previous/next/last links and the sequence of page numbers that build the pager.

 Advanced:
 - slider_action: Determines how the page relocation should be triggered after